Skip to main content

 Real-world use cases

-Case 1: Banking phishing email
+Case 1: banking phishing email

 Scenario: An email arrives from "your bank" with urgent language, "Verify your account immediately or it will be suspended."
 The sender address looks almost right.

 What to do: Do not click the link.
 Report the email as phishing to your provider.
 Navigate to your bank's website by typing the address directly in your browser.
 Banks never ask for credentials via email.
+If you already clicked, change your password immediately.

 Scenario: You receive an SMS: "Your package could not be delivered.
 Update your information: bit.ly/xyz."
 Package delivery scams are among the fastest-growing phishing categories.
 APWG reports a 40% increase since 2022.